physar/SummerSchoolDNT2012/README_v2.txt

-FRAMEWORK USAGE
+FRAMEWORK USAGE README v2.0 - 7 july 2012
+Hessel van der Molen - hmolen.science@gmail.com

 WHAT IT DOES:
 ----------------------
-The presented framework is able to load multiple modules It consists of a simple config-file in which modules are registrated and loaded
+The presented framework is able to load multiple modules It consists of a simple config-file in which modules are registrated and loaded.
+Modules have to be stored in the 'modules' folder, found in the same directory as this readme.
+Since the framework checks all folders in the modules folder, modules can be placed in any subdirection.

 To start the system and run your own code, run 'config.py'
 ----------------------